 - Federated Error Handling – InCommon operates a centralized federated error handling service that will display an SP-branded error page to the user, with a link to the error handling URL for the IdP.

 There is a one-time registration fee and an annual fee.
-Please see the fee schedule.
+Please

 - The one-time registration fee covers the costs of vetting your organization, and identity proofing your executive and administrator.